elnemesisdivina/vRayKinDStuff/README.md

 Usable range		- 172.18.0.1 - 172.18.255.254
 ```

-**Step 12:** Create the ConfigMap for MetalLB using `vi` getting the range of addresses to include from the values provided in the field, `Usable range` from the output of the previous step.
+**Step 12:** Create the ConfigMap for MetalLB using `vim` getting the range of addresses to include from the values provided in the field, `Usable range` from the output of the previous step.

 `vi metallb-config.yaml`